KuhakuNeko/site-1/.github/ISSUE_TEMPLATE/issue-for-contribution-to-git-spopteamepic-pibook--type--a1-a2-.md

 ---
-name: 'Site Contribution to Git''sPopTeamEpic Pibook (TYPE: A1+A2)'
+name: 'Issue for contribution to Git''sPopTeamEpic Pibook (TYPE: A1+A2)'
 about: Contribution for for content of type A1+A2 of pibook
 title: ''
 labels: ''